The vegan food launches you need to know for Veganuary and beyond

 Starbucks

-Coffee giant Starbucks is marking Veganuary 2023 with five new vegan options that we can’t wait to try.
+Coffee giant Starbucks is marking Veganuary 2023 with five new vegan options that pack a real punch.
 In terms of beverages, there’s a caramelised macadamia oat latte on the menu while the sweet treats department is covered with a new banana caramel muffin and raspberry and almond mini loaf in its bakery section.

-For breakfast, a plant-based breakfast wrap filled with tofu scramble, Lincolnshire-style sausage, spinach and smoky barbecue pinto bean sauce has been introduced, while for lunch, vegans can try the new no’beef and red onion focaccia sandwich, in partnership with The Vegetarian Butcher.
+For breakfast, a flavourful plant-based breakfast wrap filled with tofu scramble, Lincolnshire-style sausage, spinach and smoky barbecue pinto bean sauce has been introduced, while for lunch, vegans can enjoy the new no’beef and red onion focaccia sandwich, in partnership with The Vegetarian Butcher.
+A good beef-alternative is a tricky feat, but Starbucks have nailed it with its foccacia sandwhich, with the red onion complimenting the smokey fake beef perfectly.

 This